Victoria Derbyshire: Radio

 Derbyshire worked as a reporter for BBC CWR and later worked for BBC GMR Radio.
 From the latter, she joined BBC Radio 5 Live in 1998, at first deputizing for Jane Garvey on the breakfast show, and later as the regular co-presenter with Julian Worricker when Garvey moved on.
 The programme won Gold Sony Awards in 1998 and 2002.
 In January 2003, Worricker left the breakfast show, and Derbyshire was partnered by Nicky Campbell.
 After being on maternity leave, she took over the morning news programme in August 2004.

-Derbyshire covered some of the biggest global stories since joining 5 Live: 9/11, the Paris Concorde crash, general elections and the Olympic Games.
-On TV she has covered the Grenfell Tower fire and the Manchester Arena bombing.

 In September 2010, she interviewed her own BBC Radio 5 Live superior about why he was not moving to MediaCityUK in Salford when the station moved in autumn 2011.
 Describing the interview, The Guardian said: "Derbyshire's grilling of the station's controller Adrian Van Klaveren made Jeremy Paxman's infamous interview with Mark Thompson look like a vicar's tea party."
 Derbyshire did not move to Salford and often presented from London.
 In the first three months in MediaCity she had spent only two weeks broadcasting from Salford.